-In order to leverage President Mandela’s global stature as the preeminent Human Rights icon, and the cultural currency that already exists with the universally recognized AIDS ribbon, DCC uses barbed wire from the notorious prison on Robben Island where President Mandela was incarcerated for 18 years as inspiration to create the Universal Human Rights logo.
+In order to leverage President Mandela’s global stature as the preeminent Human Rights icon, David Clark uses barbed wire from the notorious prison on Robben Island where President Mandela was incarcerated for 18 years as inspiration to create the Global Human Rights logo.

-“I thought it would be poignant to use barbed wire which is understood to be a symbol of oppression, and literally twist it into a shape of hope.
-It was gratifying that President Mandela embraced it.” –David Clark
+“I thought it would be poignant to use barbed wire which is understood to be a symbol of oppression, and literally twist it into a shape of hope.” –David Clark

-The Universal Human Rights logo created by David Clark was designed by artist Elliott Arkin.
+The Global Human Rights logo created by David Clark was designed by artist Elliott Arkin.